ParthaDas-Dev/DynamicTravelWebsite.github.io/README.md

 # DynamicTravelWebsite.github.io
 This is A Static Copy of A Fully Dynamic Website With Form validation (Both Client Side And Server Side).
 It includes log in/Sign Up & contact connected with database (SQL).
 This project focuses on both the backend as well as the frontend side of a website.
-The contect changes dynamically.
+The contect changes dynamically after Log in.

 Visit: The Static Version : https://parthadas-dev.github.io/DynamicTravelWebsite.github.io/